TGiles/capstone/README.md

 There is functionality within the application that allows for running the graph step-by-step, running it to a steady state, running it to a steady state without animation (the graph only appears after a resting state occurs).
 These are to show the versitility of the D3 library, as well as my ability to manipulate D3 to my ends.

-The main point of the application is to determine relationships between different papers; to ask why does this paper cite this other paper.
-In order to do these comparisons we need relevant data about the papers.
-The database that contains these papers also contains a abstract file for each paper.
-These abstract files contain relevant data: When it was published, who contributed to it, the actual abstract of the paper, which journal it was published in, etc.

 The only time information about a paper is grabbed is when the user clicks on a node in the app.
 This sends an AJAX call to a PHP file that acquires the needed information from a MySQL database.
 In order to make easier comparisons, the user can double click any node and see its neighbors.
 After figuring out the neighbors, which may be papers that cite that node, or papers that the node cites, we can start comparisons between papers to figure out why these papers were cited.